 Beef liver is a nutrient dense superfood, but it’s crucial to remember that not all liver is created equal.
-If you’re a health-conscious consumer who understands the value of locally sourced grass-fed beef products, this should come as no surprise.
-After all, in life, you get out what you put in - and when it comes to premium meats, it’s no different.
+If you’re a health-conscious consumer who understands the value of locally sourced grass-fed beef products keep reading to learn more about grass fed beef liver nutrition.
+This information should come as no surprise, - after all, in life, you get out what you put in - and when it comes to premium meats, it’s no different.

 First of all, let’s pay some homage to the nutritious powerhouse that is liver.
 Turns out grandma was right all along.
 Whether or not you are a fan of its taste, you can’t ignore the health benefits that can come from consuming it.
 “Ounce for ounce, liver is probably more nutritious than any other food,” according to Berkeley Wellness.
 Let’s put it into perspective.

 A single 3.5-ounce serving of liver contains:

 - More than the daily requirement of vitamin B12

 - Rich amounts of protein, zinc, copper, iron, and vitamin C